 1/4 Power Switch

-This very cool 1/4 Power Switch is from the 20 watt Fender Eric Clapton Tremolux.
+The original 1/4 Power Switch is from the 20 watt Fender Eric Clapton Tremolux.
 The switch cuts the amp's output power by 75%.
 The switch places an 8 ohm 25 watt resistor in series with the 8 ohm amplifier speaker (for a total of 16 ohms and a 50% cut in power), then places a 16 ohm 25 watt resistor in parallel to bring the total speaker load back down to 8 ohms and gives another 50% cut in power.
 The two resistors turn 3/4 of the amp's output signal into heat.
 With the switch in the "Normal" position the 8 ohm resistor is bypassed and the 16 ohm resistor is disconnected.

 The Eric Clapton Tremolux is a 2x6V6 fixed bias amp putting out about 20 watts so this circuit will work with any amp with similar or lower output.